rj45/starjay/docs/cpu_isa_manual.md

 This register may only be accessed in kernel mode, attempts to write it in user mode are ignored, and attempts to read it return zero.

 Clearing the `km` bit while in kernel mode will immediately drop to user mode without branching.
-Note that this will cause the `fp` and `afp` registers to be swapped.
+Note that this will cause the `fp` and `afp` registers to be swapped because the `km` bit controls muxes on the inputs and outputs of `kfp` and `ufp` to the `fp` and `afp` registers.

 The `ie` bit controls whether interrupts are enabled or disabled.
 If an interrupt occurs while this bit is clear, the interrupt is deferred until the bit is set again.
 Interrupts are disabled on boot / reset.
 When an interrupt is taken, the `ie` bit is cleared, and then the exception sequence is followed as described in the exception section.